afombravo/2FAST2Q/README.md

 # 3.
 Double click the program icon.

+If using the linux version:

+change directory to location of the file

+type and enter:

+chmod +x ./2FAST2Q_Linux

+type and enter:

+./2FAST2Q_Linux -h

 # 4.
 The program will initialize and ask, in turn, for directories and file paths.
 See the "inputs" section below for an explanation of these inputs.